michaelwknott/michaelwknott.github.io/content/modulo.md

 data = [1, 2, 3, 4, 5, 6, 7, 8, None, None]
 ```

-If I want to add an element to the front of the list I need to find the next available space at the front using `next_available_front = (FRONT - 1) % len(data)`.
+If I want to add an element to the front of the list I need to find the next available space using `next_available_front = (FRONT - 1) % len(data)`.
+The next available space at the front of the list is at index 9 or -1 if using negative indexing.
 Based on my previous experience with the modulo operator I assumed the expression would evaluate as follows:

 ```
 # Incorrect understanding of modulo implementation